ufcg-lsd/saps-engine/docs/arrebol-worker.md

 # Setting up Arrebol worker

+The Worker is a primary resource for the operation of the job execution service, Arrebol.
+To configure it, follow the steps below in the Worker VM over NFS Client and Docker.

 ## Docker

 To configure Docker, follow the steps outlined [here](https://github.com/wesleymonte/worker-deployment).
 When they are successfully completed, proceed to the instructions below).